nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 The first few interviews will be rough.
 You'll probably end up sounding unprepared and incoherent.
 But by the end of the process you will be incredibly smooth.
 I was amazed at the difference between my early interviews and my later interviews.
-I sounded incredibly prepared and professional (at least this is what I tell myself).
+I sounded incredibly professional (at least that is what I tell myself).
 For this reason you should take interviews at undesirable companies just to get the reps in before you shoot your shot with a company you are passionate about.

 ### Stories